 centrifugation protocols

-Systems such as Tropocells® PRP and TropoVet® PRP use centrifugation and gel-separation technology intended to support consistent platelet separation while minimizing cellular debris during preparation.
+For example, Tropocells® PRP and TropoVet® PRP preparation systems use centrifugation and gel-separation technology designed to support consistent platelet separation.

-These technologies are designed to assist physicians in producing platelet-rich plasma using standardized processing methods.
-Decisions regarding clinical use remain the responsibility of the treating physician.
+These systems help clinicians prepare platelet-rich plasma using standardized processing workflows.
+However, clinical use decisions remain the responsibility of the treating physician.

 Discussing Treatment Options With Your Physician

-Patients experiencing persistent musculoskeletal symptoms should consult a qualified medical professional for evaluation.
+Individuals experiencing persistent musculoskeletal symptoms should consult a qualified medical professional.

 activity modification